postinternetsyndrome/postinternetsyndrome.github.io/docs/_posts/2022-12-04-parhelion-preview.md

 - [Nanisivik Grid](#nanisivik-grid)
 - [Interview](#interview)

+> **Update 2022-12-04:** Endless Hunger was erroneously referred to as an AI breaker.

 ## The cards
 I won't keep you hanging.
 Here are the two new cards; an Anarch program and a Jinteki upgrade.
 Both are concerned with ice, but in very different ways.